zama-ai/concrete-ml/docs/advanced-topics/advanced_features.md

 In this latter optimization information, one will find information such as:

-- bit-width ("6 bits integers") used in the program; we remind that for the moment, the compiler only supports a single precision, i.e., that all PBS are promoted to the same bit-width (the largest one).
+- bit-width ("6 bits integers") used in the program; we remind that for the moment, the compiler only supports a single precision, i.e. that all PBS are promoted to the same bit-width (the largest one).
 Therefore, this bit-width highly drives the speed of the program, and it is essential to try to reduce it as much as possible for fast execution
 - maximal norm2 ("7 manp"), which has an impact on the crypto parameters which can be found.
 The larger this norm2, the slower PBS will be.
 The norm2 is related to norm of some constants appearing in your program, in a way which will be clarified in the compiler documentation
 - probability of error of an individual PBS which was requested by the user ("3.300000e-02 error per pbs call" in User Config)
 - probability of error of the full circuit which was requested by the user  ("1.000000e+00 error per circuit call" in User Config); here, the probability 1 stands for "not used", since we had set the individual probability